Back To Back To Black:

 Disclaimer:

-This is a fan project created for artistic purposes only.
+This is a fan-made, non-commercial project created for educational and artistic purposes only.

-I do not own the rights to the music, lyrics or any related content by Amy Winehouse.
+I do not own the rights to the music, lyrics, original album artwork, or any related content by Amy Winehouse, Island Records, Russ Gilbert, or any other rights holders.